 The biggest mistake you can make is by cramming up the lower part of your apartment.
 This usually happens because the only thing people think can go up are books and chandeliers.
-The truth is you can build bottom to top shelves and use them to store not only books but also drawers for various stuff like seasonal shoes and clothes, documents, linens and other bulky stuff.
-If you’re looking for more reduced design, consider installing floating shelves which are perfect to open up space and give a modern finish to your walls.
+The truth is you can build bottom to top shelves and use them to store books and drawers for various stuff like seasonal shoes and clothes, documents, linens, and other bulky stuff.
+If you’re looking for a more reduced design, consider installing floating shelves which are perfect to open up space and give a modern finish to your walls.

-When it comes to furniture for small spaces you can usually count on the possibility that it will have extra storage space.
-This smart furniture is so popular that it’s not limited to space, but only to your taste.
-From sofas with extra space underneath to store linens and pillows to kitchen tables with lots of shelves underneath its surface, this furniture provides extra use without losing its structure and intended purpose.
+When it comes to furniture for small spaces, you can usually count on the possibility that it will have extra storage space.
+However, this intelligent furniture is so popular that it’s not limited to a room, but only to your taste.
+From sofas with extra space underneath to store linens and pillows to kitchen tables with lots of shelves underneath their surface, this furniture provides further use without losing its structure and intended purpose.

-Small places are all about creativity and so designating several purposes for one piece of furniture is encouraged.
-Stool can be used for sitting and as a coffee table or small dining table can be turned into the work surface.
-Investing in the multipurpose furniture will save your money too which means you can decide for quality craftsmanship and material.
+Small places are all about creativity, so designating several purposes for one piece of furniture is encouraged.
+You can use the stool for sitting, and you can turn a coffee table or small dining table into the work surface.
+Investing in multipurpose furniture will save your money too, which means you can decide on quality craftsmanship and material.

 Check Out: Microwave/Toaster Oven Combinations

-Chandeliers can be bulky and they shine the light from up down, illuminating the whole room in all its smallness.
-So try wall-mounted lights which come in various shapes and styles.
-They will illuminate a limited and designated space and live the real site of the room obscured.
+Chandeliers can be bulky, and they shine the light from up-down, illuminating the whole room in all its smallness.
+So try wall-mounted lights, which come in various shapes and styles.
+They will brighten a limited and designated space and leave the natural sight of the room obscured.

-Once a year spend a couple of days de-cluttering your home and deciding what stays and what goes.
-You can use some of the supercheap storage solutions for things you don’t want to give away or sell, and which you’d like to return back to the apartment one day.
-Getting rid of the old things you are making room for the new, and even for the change of interior design and style.
+Once a year, spend a couple of days de-cluttering your home and deciding what stays and what goes.
+You can use some of the supercheap storage solutions for things you don’t want to give away or sell and which you’d like to return to the apartment one day.
+Getting rid of the old stuff makes room for the new and even changing interior design and style.

-The only color that doesn’t eat up space is brown only because of it natural aspects and warmth.
-If you’re not sure how to complement the colors and achieve cohesion, play it safe and stick to the neutral tones.
+The only color that doesn’t eat up space is brown because of its natural aspects and warmth.
+If you’re unsure how to complement the colors and achieve cohesion, play it safe and stick to the neutral tones.
 They will allow you to mix up different colors later and preserve the lightness of the space.
-If your apartment is divided into several smaller rooms, use one color to connect the rooms and expand the space.
+If your apartment is divided into several smaller rooms, use one color to connect the rooms and expand the area.

 Small bathrooms can make a splash

 Before deciding to redecorate, spend enough time doing research and, if necessary, ask a friend or professional for a second opinion and advice.
-Small spaces can easily be turned into over-crammed storage, and the last thing you would want is to spend money and time on something that will do you a disservice.
+You can quickly turn small spaces into over-crammed storage, and the last thing you would want is to spend money and time on something that will do you a disservice.